Mississippi State Bulldogs baseball

 The Mississippi State Bulldogs baseball team is the varsity intercollegiate baseball team representing Mississippi State University in NCAA Division I college baseball.
-The program is a member of the West Division of the Southeastern Conference (SEC).
-The current head coach is Chris Lemonis.
+The program is a member of the Southeastern Conference (SEC).
+They are currently led by head coach Brian O'Connor.
 They have appeared in the College World Series 12 times, winning their first national championship in their most recent appearance in 2021.

 History

 Mississippi State has won 11 SEC Championships in 1948, 1949, 1965, 1966, 1970, 1971, 1979, 1985, 1987, 1989, and 2016.
 The first six were won in a playoff series (with the first two being best-of-five while the rest were a best-of-three series).
 Since the formation of the SEC Tournament in 1977, the Bulldogs have won it seven times, in 1979, 1985, 1987, 1990, 2001, 2005, and 2012.
 The seven tournament championships and six playoff championships are a total of 13 SEC postseason championships, the most of any school.

-Prior to the formation of the SEC, the program won the Southern Intercollegiate Athletic Association championship in 1909, 1911, 1918, 1921, and 1922 as well as the Southern Conference title in 1924.
+Prior to the formation of the SEC, the program won the Southern Intercollegiate Athletic Association championship in 1909 as well as the Southern Conference title in 1922 and 1924.

 The program has also appeared in 34 NCAA Regionals and 12 College World Series.
 Out of its 12 College World Series trips, the program has appeared in two national championship series (2013 and 2021).
 Eight years after finishing as runner-up to the UCLA Bruins in 2013, the Mississippi State Bulldogs returned to the national championship series when on June 30, 2021, the club defeated the Vanderbilt Commodores with a score of 9–0 to finally secure its first National Championship title, which serves as the first national championship in a team-sport in school history.
 This 2021 National Championship was earned in a third consecutive trip to the College World Series (2018, 2019, 2021).

 A Bulldogs pitcher was selected in the first round of the MLB draft 6 times.